-Gujarat: Ports in Kutch on high alert as intelligence suggests entry of Pakistani commandos
+Gujarat: Kutch ports on high alert after intelligence warns Pakistani commandos may enter India

 Security has been beefed up at the Kandla and Mundra ports.